-General Dentist: Performs cleanings, takes x-rays of the teeth and gums and conducts fillings in areas of decay.
-Many general dentists are well trained to perform services like root canals, dentures, crowns and gum cleanings so that you may not have to seek an additional specialist.
+General Dentist: Performs cleanings, takes x-rays of the teeth and gums and conducts tooth fillings in areas of decay.
+Many general dentists are well trained to perform services like root canals, dentures, dental crowns and gum cleanings so that you may not have to seek an additional specialist.

 Periodontist: Experts in the area of gum disease, periodontists are the people to see when in need of scaling (deep cleaning of the gums) due to infection or inflammation.
 Some periodontists can also perform dental implants.

-Endodontist: Perform root canals performed when dental decay has become serious enough to infect the core of the tooth, where the nerve is stored.
+Endodontist: Perform root canals when dental decay has become serious enough to infect the core of the tooth, where the nerve is stored.
 Root canals involve removing the infected pulp at the center of the tooth and replacing it with a filling material inside the tooth.